 In a country where the relationship between immigrants and citizens is almost nine to one, the amendments will allow foreigners to avoid Islamic Shariah courts also on issues such as marriage, divorce and inheritance.

-Apart from cohabitation, alcohol and honor killing, the announcement says nothing about other behaviors considered offensive to local customs that have led foreigners to prison in the past.
+Apart from cohabitation, alcohol and honor killing, the announcement does not say anything about other behaviors considered offensive to local customs that have led foreigners to prison in the past.
 I refer to things like acts of homosexuality, disguises and public displays of affection.